Royal Navy Soldiers fall ill after drinking water ‘contaminated’ on HMS Portland

 The contamination comes just weeks after the HMS Portland was scrambled to track Russian warships.

-The Royal Navy said the Type 23 frigate, was monitoring the Russian guided missile frigate Admiral Gorshkov and accompanying tanker Kama as they sailed in international waters near the UK.
+The Royal Navy said the Type 23 frigate was monitoring the Russian guided missile frigate Admiral Gorshkov and accompanying tanker Kama as they sailed in international waters near the UK.

 HMS Portland‘s commanding officer Commander Ed Moss-Ward said: “Escorting warships in UK territorial waters and the adjacent sea areas is routine activity for the Royal Navy.